Aashay205/Ai-Interview-Prep-Assistant/README.md

 ## ✨ Workflow

 1. User creates an account or logs in.
-2. Selects desired job role.
+2. User enters a target job description.
+3. User uploads a PDF/DOCX resume or provides a self-description.
-3. AI generates interview questions.
+4. Gemini AI generates a personalized interview plan with technical and behavioral questions.
-4. User answers each question.
-5. Gemini AI analyzes the response.
-6. AI provides:
-   - Strengths
-   - Weaknesses
-   - Suggestions for improvement
-7. User continues practicing and improving interview skills.
+5. User reviews the generated plan and match score.
+6. User can start a live mock interview and submit answers for AI evaluation.
+7. AI provides a score, strengths, improvements, and follow-up questions.
+8. User can review previous reports or generate an improved resume PDF.

 ---